Speaker Placement Calculators

 Advanced Integrated Room & Speaker Optimization Tool

-This integrated tool is your all-in-one acoustic blueprint generator for both critical stereo listening and complex (2.0, 2.1, 5.1, 7.1, and immersive Dolby Atmos 7.1.2) set ups.
-You should use this calculator to create a single, cohesive design plan that addresses every major acoustic challenge simultaneously, eliminating guesswork and ensuring compliance with industry standards (like ITU-R and Dolby specifications).
-By inputting your room dimensions, the tool performs a full acoustic analysis, combining ideal Speaker Placement (horizontal and vertical angles for all channels, including the height of your speakers), a Room Modes frequency analysis, and the critical Schroeder Frequency calculation.
-To translate the comprehensive results into practice, use the output diagrams - which include exact coordinates and angular separation - to precisely measure and mark your speaker and listening positions.
-This foundational, data-driven setup then tells you exactly which room modes to treat with bass traps (below the Schroeder frequency) and where to focus on diffusion/absorption for high-frequency control (above the Schroeder frequency), ensuring your multichannel system performs its best across the entire frequency spectrum.
+This integrated acoustic tool creates an all-in-one blueprint for both stereo and complex multi-channel (e.g., 5.1, Dolby Atmos 7.1.2) setups, ensuring compliance with industry standards.
+By inputting room dimensions, it performs a full acoustic analysis, combining: Speaker Placement (including angles and height), Room Modes frequency analysis, and the Schroeder Frequency calculation.
+The output provides precise coordinate diagrams to mark your speaker and listening positions.
+This data-driven plan then tells you exactly which room modes to treat with bass traps (below the Schroeder frequency) and where to focus on diffusion/absorption for high-frequency control (above the Schroeder frequency), ensuring optimal system performance across the entire spectrum.

 Record, Mix & Master